RobRomijnders/weight_uncertainty/readme.md

-This repository is under heavy development.
-Please use at own risk.
-I plan to finish it before PyData on May 25th.

 # Introduction
 The code in this repository implements Bayesian inference on a deep neural network.
 The repository also serves as notes for my talk at PyData Amsterdam 2018 **Bayesian Deep Learning with 10 % of the weights**